FazleRabbbiferdaus172/tic_tac_toe/README.md

 # tic_tac_toe
-TIC TAC TOE using Min Max algo
+TIC TAC TOE using Pygame and Min Max algorithm
 Create a virtual enviroment and install pygame